 In an attempt to provide a level of protection for children from obscene and harmful communication material, the Racine Public Library Board of Trustees has approved installing appropriate “filters” or “blocks” on the Internet workstations for the public in the Youth Services Department.
 Websites categorized as pornography are being filtered at all Internet workstations.
 However, the Racine Public Library Board of Trustees recognizes that no filtering software is perfect; it does allow some inappropriate content to inadvertently pass through, and can also block appropriate sites from view.
 If a filtered website is brought to the Library’s attention, staff will review the site; however, staff will not review sites if viewing the content would violate the library’s Anti-Harassment Policy.

 The Racine Public Library Board of Trustees is concerned that patrons should not be inadvertently exposed to materials and images that they may find personally unsuitable.
 To reduce the possibility of this occurring, the Library uses privacy screens for the Internet workstations in the Adult Services Department.
 While these screens provide reasonable privacy for text, such as credit card numbers, users should be aware that these screens do not completely block images from all angles.
 Users should not send, receive, or display text or graphics which may be reasonably construed as obscene by community standards.

 External Devices can be connected to library computers with the following restrictions:

 - Software cannot be installed or run from, or to support, external devices.

 - Only standard Windows compatible devices (those without special drivers) can be used.

-The library may need to limit use temporarily as circumstances arise.
+The library may need to limit use at any of its workstations temporarily as circumstances arise.